smrithy23/ToDoList/README.md

 A database was created to keep track of the tasks using MySQL

-To run this application, run helper.py
+### To run
+Run helper.py to run the application

+#### Things not implemented
+Delete query does not work for database
+Tkinter was not use for UI